gianni-rg/grg-website/src/input/en/posts/2013/6/14/windows-embedded-compact-2013-released.md

 ---
 Microsoft on June 13th released the latest version of its *Windows Embedded Compact* operating system.

 **<a href="http://www.microsoft.com/en-us/news/features/2013/jun13/06-13EmbeddedCompactGA.aspx" target="_blank">Windows Embedded Compact 2013</a>** is the successor to Windows Embedded CE and Compact 7.
 It is targeted at small-footprint devices used by retail, manufacturing, healthcare and other vertical industries.

-The 2013 release supports both x86 and ARM architectures and adds support for *Visual Studio 2012*.
-The latest Compact Embedded operating system also includes:
+The 2013 release supports both x86 and ARM architectures and adds support for *Visual Studio 2012*.The latest Compact Embedded operating system also includes:

 *   <span style="font-weight: bold;">Improvements to the core
 operating system,</span> including memory management and networking